4dn-dcic/foursight/docs/getting_started.md

     check.store_result()
 ```

+Calling `check.store_result()` at the end of the check causes the result of the check to be written to S3 with a unique key created by the check name and time the check was initiated.
+In addition, each run of a check will overwrite the last "latest" check result, which is the one displayed from the Foursight front end.
+This is an important behavior of Foursight--the latest result is the one displayed.

 There are many possibilities to what a check can do.
 Please visit the ```writing_checks.md``` document for more information.

 ## Adding a check group